 The debate is still current; see Kirschner and Neelen (2018) on the evidence for the effectiveness of direct instruction and Dylan Wiliam‘s (2018) interactions on Twitter involving both advocates and critics of direct instruction.
 For Merrill, instruction just means teaching and learning and involves both direct instruction and more learner-centred approaches where learners are actively involved by using appropriate cognitive processing to construct knowledge and develop skills both individually and with peers.

 The five First Principles of Instruction

-Merrill defines a principle as “a relationship that is always true under appropriate conditions regardless of the methods or models used to implement this principle”.
+Merrill opens his book First Principles of Instruction by defining a principle as “a relationship that is always true under appropriate conditions regardless of the methods or models used to implement this principle”.
 His principles “can be implemented in any delivery system or using any instructional architecture” (Merrill, 2002, p.
 44) and focus on learning activities.

 Learning is promoted when learners acquire knowledge and skill in the context of real-world problems or tasks.